 The challenge is to address the human and workplace consequences of the technological and cultural forces that constantly drive us toward speed, control, efficiency, and short-term results.

 Organizations that will truly thrive over time are creating a future that transcends these pressures.
-They will focus making the choice to (1) act in service of the long run, and (2) act in service to those with little power.
-In this way they create an alternative narrative, one centered on creating high performance by putting the future in the hands of each member of an organization.
+They will focus on making the choice to (1) act in service of the long run and (2) act in service to those with little power.
+In this way, they create an alternative narrative, one centered on creating high performance by putting the future in the hands of each member of an organization.

-HR can help leaders transcend these pressures by developing leaders who give priority to building relationships between peers.
+HR can help leaders transcend these pressures by developing leaders who give priority to building relationships with peers.
 Real relationships, not virtual ones.
-HR is a stance for leaders that gives more choice to people close to the work.
-HR is the realization that human values take priority over shareholder values.
+HR is a stance for leaders that gives more choices to people close to the work.
+It is the realization that human values take priority over shareholder values.
 HR clients are all members of the organization, not just top management.